 Special program awards, such as the National Geographic Storytelling Fellowship and the Fulbright-Fogarty Award in Public Health, are also available to U.S. students.

-The 2023-24 application cycle is now open!
-The deadline for grant submission is Oct.
-11, 2022.
-It is recommended that you declare your interest with Fulbright Program Adviser Gina Zanolini Morrison (gina.morrison@wilkes.edu) as soon as possible.
+The 2024-25 application cycle has just ended.
+The 2025-26 cycle will open April 1, 2024, with the national deadline for grant submission to be set in Oct.
+2024.
+It is recommended that you declare your interest with Fulbright Program Adviser Gina Zanolini Morrison (gina.morrison@wilkes.edu) as soon as possible and begin to explore the possibilities for your grant at Fulbright US Student Program website external website.

-- Natalie Baur ’06 received a Fulbright scholarship to study digital preservation in Latin America.
-Learn more on her story, written in the Wilkes magazine.
+• Natalie Baur ’06 received a Fulbright scholarship to study digital preservation in Latin America.

-- Michael A. Steele, PhD, professor of biology and H. Fenner Chair of Research Biology, received a Fulbright Fellowship in Mexico.
+• Michael A. Steele, PhD, professor of biology and H. Fenner Chair of Research Biology, received a Fulbright Fellowship in Mexico to study the interactions between oaks and their seed consumers.

-- Amy Kuiken, an adjunct professor who teaches French in the Division of Global Cultures while pursuing her EdD in Educational Leadership at Wilkes, won a Fulbright U.S. Student Grant to teach English in 2007-08 in Bulgaria, learn more about her story.
+• Amy Kuiken, an adjunct professor who teaches French in the Division of Global Cultures while pursuing her EdD in Educational Leadership at Wilkes, won a Fulbright U.S. Student Grant to teach English in 2007-08 in Bulgaria.

 Jen McLaughlin

 Jen McLaughlin holds her MFA in Creative Writing from Wilkes University, and is currently pursuing her EdD from Wilkes University.
-At Wilkes, she works in the Honors Program.
-She teaches creative writing based First Year Foundations to Honors students, and also teaches creative writing to other various students of all ages.
+She is the Assistant Director of the Honors & Scholars program and teaches creative writing-based First Year Foundations to Honors students, and other various students of all ages.

 Anthony Kapolka